Home » Plants » Ficaria verna

 Habitat

 In North America, lesser celandine is found both in wild areas and anthropogenic habitats.
-It is predominately found in floodplains and bottomlands, on sites that are temporarily inundated, but not persistently under standing water, during its growing season of late winter to early spring.
+Among natural habitats, it is predominately found in floodplains and bottomlands, on sites that flood temporarily, but are not persistently under standing water, during its growing season of late winter to early spring.
 In these conditions it often forms large monocultures and is a dominant component of the vegetation.
 It is occasional in mesic upland forests, where it is usually restricted to sites that are locally-poorly-drained but lack accumulation of thick litter.

 Lesser celandine is largely indifferent to the lighting conditions of an overhead tree canopy, as most of its lifecycle is completed before trees leaf out.
 As such it can be found in full sun, under closed-canopy forests, and all lighting conditions in-between.
 However it is cannot survive in areas where either a tree canopy or dense shrub understory of evergreens block light from reaching the ground.